marsbard/grua/README.md

 It can be useful to use this in conjuction with [grua templating](#grua-templating) to determine the address of a particular container that will provide you with DNS services for your containers.
-For example in a setup using consul and registrator, you could specify something like this:
+For example in a setup using consul, you could specify something like this:

 ```
 postfix: